Water Efficiency for Water Suppliers

 - Aquifer Recharge Wells and Aquifer Storage and Recovery Wells - Class V Underground Injection Control (UIC) Study Factsheet

-- Prospects for Managed Underground Storage of Recoverable Water (PDF)(4 pp, 370 K, About PDF) - The National Academies' Report in Brief
+- Prospects for Managed Underground Storage of Recoverable Water - The National Academies' Report in Brief

 - U.S. Geological Survey provides information on aquifer recharge, as well as ground water software for modeling flow, transport, and geochemical reactions

 - Orange County, California, Groundwater Replenishment System Case Study

 As source water becomes scarcer and treatment technology improves, more water systems are considering desalination.
 Desalination is a way to treat and use seawater or brackish ground water (more common in the southwestern U.S.) to create a freshwater supply.
 Brackish and saline water filtration and treatment can produce large amounts of waste residuals that require proper disposal.

 - Membrane Filtration Guidance Manual (PDF)(331 pp, 3.8 MB, About PDF) - Although developed to support the EPA Cryptosporidium (LT2) Rule, this guidance contains information for utilities considering membranes for desalination or water reuse purposes.

-- Desalination: A National Perspective (PDF)(4 pp, 1.7 MB, About PDF) - The National Academies' Report in Brief
+- Desalination: A National Perspective - The National Academies' Report in Brief

 Many communities consider stormwater a valuable resource to capture or inject into the ground to restore depleted aquifers.
 Solutions range from retention ponds, to rain barrels and cisterns, to a variety of strategies for infiltrating stormwater where it falls, rather than channeling it away through piped systems.